openai/glow/README.md

  - Horovod (tested with v0.13.4) and (Open)MPI

 ## Download datasets
-The datasets are in the Google Cloud locations `https://storage.googleapis.com/glow-demo/data/{dataset_name}-tfr.tar`, where dataset names are `celeba, imagenet-oord, imagenet, lsun_realnvp, lsun`.
+The datasets are in the Google Cloud locations `https://storage.googleapis.com/glow-demo/data/{dataset_name}-tfr.tar`.
+The dataset_names are below, we mention the exact preprocessing / downsampling method for a correct comparison of likelihood.

+Quantitative results -
+imagenet-oord: Unconditional ImageNet 32x32 and 64x64, as described in PixelRNN/RealNVP papers (we downloaded [this](http://image-net.org/small/download.php) processed version).
+lsun_realnvp: LSUN 96x96.
+Random 64x64 crops taken at processing time, as described in RealNVP.

+Qualitative results -
+celeba: CelebA-HQ 1024x1024 dataset, as described in Progressive growing of GAN's.
+imagenet: ImageNet 32x32 and 64x64 with class labels.
+Centre cropped, area downsampled.
+lsun: LSUN 256x256.
+Centre cropped, area downsampled.

 To download and extract celeb for example, run
 ```